DoktorMike/DoktorMike.github.io/_posts/2017-04-09-A-few-thoughts-on-apparent-bimodality-for-regression-problems.md

 use_math: true
 ---

-# Motivation

 Did you ever run into a scenario when your data is showing two distinctive relationships but you're trying to solve for it with one regression line?
 This happens to me a lot.
 So I thought about having some fun with it intead of dreading it and the nasty consequences that may arise from this behaviour.
 Below you'll see a plot featuring two variables, $$x$$, and $$y$$ where we are tasked with figuring out how the value of $$y$$ depends on $$x$$.

 ```r
 mydf<-tibble(x=seq(0,30,0.2),